Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Eight Years of Exterior Cleaning Experience

-Eight years of jobs across Cincinnati builds the kind of judgment a manual doesn’t cover: when composite needs pre-treatment, when wood damage makes cleaning the wrong call, and how to keep solution away from a pool without losing coverage on the surrounding surface.
+Eight years of jobs across Cincinnati builds the kind of judgment a manual does not cover: when composite needs pre-treatment, when wood condition calls for a different recommendation, and how to manage solution around a pool without losing coverage on the surrounding surface.

 Low to Medium Pressure That Protects the Surface

 Plant and pet safety comes up on nearly every job, so we raise it first.
-When sodium hypochlorite is part of a cleaning, we typically water surrounding plants before, during, and after.
-Chemical ratios are handled carefully, and sensitive areas like fish ponds, gardens, and pool areas get extra attention throughout.
+When cleaning solution is part of a job, surrounding plants are typically watered before, during, and after.
+Chemical ratios are handled carefully, and sensitive areas like fish ponds, vegetable gardens, and pool areas get extra attention throughout.
+This is practical, real-world safety awareness built into how we work.

+Cincinnati Premier Pressure Washing does not treat every deck the same way.
 Wood gets water only.
-Composite may get sodium hypochlorite pre-treatment.
-Concrete pool decks follow a pre-wet, pre-treat, pressure wash, rinse, and post-treat sequence.
+Composite may get a cleaning solution pre-treatment.
+Concrete pool decks follow a structured pre-wet, pre-treat, pressure wash, rinse, and post-treat sequence.
 Each choice reflects the surface rather than a default setting applied to every job.

-Customers reach us by phone, email, call, or text.
-Quotes are handled over the phone by the owner, estimates go out by email, and you get a text the night before service and again the morning of.
-If texting doesn’t work for you, a call goes out instead.
-There’s no automated system managing your appointment.
+Customers reach us by phone, email, or text.
+Quotes are handled over the phone by the owner, estimates go out by email, and you receive a text the night before service and again the morning of.
+If texting does not work for you, a call goes out instead.
+There is no automated system managing your appointment, just direct communication with the person doing the work.

 Get Your Cincinnati Deck